 An advanced survey course with particular attention to the sociological aspects of human population.
 Nuptiality, family and household demography, urbanization and development.
 Population policy, with special reference to immigration and family planning.

-Introduces students to the conscepts and tools used by demographers to study the size, structure, and dynamics of human populations.
-It covers the collection, evaluation, and analysis of demographic data, census and vital registration systems, basic measures of mortaility, fertility, and migration.
-Life table construction, and population projections.
+Introduces students to the concepts and tools used by demographers to study the size, structure, and dynamics of human populations.
+It covers the collection, evaluation, and analysis of demographic data, census and vital registration systems, basic measures of mortality, fertility, and migration, life table construction, and population projections.

 Sociology 9373 - Migration

 Determinants and consequences of internal and international migration are studied.
 Theory and methods, as well as demographic and socio-economic issues related to both types of migration, are discussed.